EnzoSeason/typescript-tuto/drag-drop/README.md

 2. `npm install --save-dev lite-server`: init lite-server

     In `package.json`, insert following line.
-    This line enables to start lite-server by the command `npm start`
+    This line enables to start lite-server by the command `npm run start`
     ```json
     "scripts": {
         // other config